 4. What is meant by OSR in transformers?

-It is the Oil Surge Relay which is utilized in case of any issue that happens internally to the On-Load Tap Charger.
+It is the Oil Surge Relay that is utilized in case of any issue that happens internally to the On-Load Tap Charger.

 5. Why transformers are used?